Home > NLP Lessons > NLP State Management

 Changing and Amplifying States

 If you refer back to the submodality lesson you will remember that if you recall a specific memory you can intensify the feeling by adjusting specific submodalities - for most people brightness, image distance, and image size are the most important visual submodalities.
-By important, I mean the submodalities that make the most difference to the state.
+By important, I mean that these are the submodalities that make the most difference to the state.
 This is the basis of NLP state management.

 For most NLP state management exercises it is necessary to have the strongest possible positive states to work with, and using submodalities is the easiest way to achieve this.